timm/tested/docs/onMath.md

 add all the goals up; e.g.
 - mph times four plus  acceleration times two
-- Everyone who has every studied this reports that such objective functions get stuck in local maxima and that other schemes (e.g. Zitzler) are better.
+- Everyone who has every studied this reports that such objective functions get stuck in local maxima[^chen22]  and that other schemes (e.g. Zitzler) are better.
   - worse, you have to start re-running your analysis, jiggling the magic weights in the objective function.